Natelofgren/DataAndDevelopers/README.md

 ### Overview

 Data and Developers is a programming language based on Dungeons and Dragons.
 It is a statically-typed interpreted language built on C++.
 Data and Developers files have a file extension of .dandd.

+Data and Developers leans into the language and turns of phrase specific to D&D, bringing the experience of the original tabletop game to a programming setting.

 ### Demo Code